Playwright (Python)

 Example

-within Browser (plugin: playwright-python, type: browser, headless: "true") go to "https://shop.example.com" click "Add to Cart" click "Checkout" within Shipping Form (type: element, testid: "shipping-form") type "123 Main St" into "Address" type "10001" into "ZIP" click "Place Order" see a "Order Confirmation" see no "Error Message"Generated Code
+Within the Browser (plugin: playwright-python, type: browser, headless: "true") go to "https://shop.example.com" click "Add to Cart" click "Checkout" Within the Shipping Form (type: element, testid: "shipping-form") type "123 Main St" into "Address" type "10001" into "ZIP" click "Place Order" see a "Order Confirmation" see no "Error Message"Generated Code

 The above example generates Python code similar to: